Sustainability | GovernanceQuality Assurance

 Prevention and Control of Exposure to Hazardous Substances in Products

-To prevent and control exposure to hazardous substances that originate with our products and that could threaten people's health and the environment, in 2004 TDK introduced an Environmental Product Quality Management system that is operated under our Quality Management System (QMS).
+To prevent and control the presence of hazardous substances in our products that could adversely affect human health or the environment, TDK introduced an Environmental Product Quality Management System in 2004, which is operated under our Quality Management System (QMS).

-To clarify chemical substances that should be prohibited from our products or identified, TDK has compiled in-house standards based on related industrial standards, such as the International Electrotechnical Commission’s IEC 62474 (Material Declaration for Products of and for the Electrotechnical Industry) and the Global Automotive Stakeholder Group’s Global Automotive Declarable Substance List.
+To clearly identify chemical substances that are prohibited or subject to control in our products, TDK has established internal standards based on industry-recognized requirements, including IEC 62474 (Material Declaration for Products of and for the Electrotechnical Industry) issued by the International Electrotechnical Commission (IEC) and the Global Automotive Declarable Substance List (GADSL) developed by the Global Automotive Stakeholder Group.

 Environmental Product Quality Management overview